Center for Behavioral Intervention Technologies

 Fellows work in a variety of complementary lines of research focused on digital mental health.
 This work will include collaborations with specialists in HCI, mental health, and implementation science.
 The successful candidate will take a leadership role, overseeing the individual research projects in a multidisciplinary team that includes psychologists, HCI researchers, quantitative scientists, and implementation scientists.
 Mentorship is available from experienced researchers who have federal and foundation funding including Drs.
 Mohr and Reddy as well as a variety of other faculty (see https://www.preventivemedicine.northwestern.edu/education/multidisciplinary-training-program-in-digital-mental-health/mentors.html).

 The primary objective of this fellowship is to prepare the individual for an academically oriented career in fields relevant to technology and mental health.
 The fellow will have the use of data for publications.
 The successful candidate will have a strong record of peer-reviewed publications and experience in digital mental health research.
 Minority applicants encouraged.
-To comply with NIMH rules, fellows must be US citizens.
+To comply with NIMH rules, fellows must be US citizens or have permanent resident status.
 We expect to begin reviewing applications in late fall on a rolling basis, and will continue until the positions are filled.
 Appointments are for one year, renewable to two.
-To apply, send CV, statement of research interests and goals, & three letters of recommendation to David Mohr, PhD and Madhu Reddy, PhD, care of Lucia Ontiveros (email@example.com) Center for Behavioral Intervention Technologies, Department of Preventative Medicine, 750 N. Lake Shore Drive., 10th Floor, Chicago, IL 60611.
+To apply, send CV, statement of research interests and goals, & three letters of recommendation to David Mohr, PhD and Madhu Reddy, PhD, care of Lucia Ontiveros (email@example.com), Center for Behavioral Intervention Technologies, Department of Preventative Medicine, 750 N. Lake Shore Drive., 10th Floor, Chicago, IL 60611.